When to go

 Accommodation in Madagascar

 Madagascar has – and Rainbow Tours can book – some exceptional lodges near nature reserves, along with a wide range of appealing places to stay by the beach ranging from upmarket air-conditioned hotels to simple bungalows.
+(That said, please note that standards of accommodation do not equal that which may be found in Southern or East Africa's better-developed destinations).
 We also offer a selection of comfy hotels in the capital, Antananarivo, and can arrange both no-frills and luxurious camping.
 Be aware that accommodation is in short supply, and should be booked well in advance.
 See our Where to Stay web page.